Reticulmz/ManiaStarReducer/README.md

 Since [Ripple](https://ripple.moe), an osu! private server has an issue with ranked inflated vibro **AND** 7k maps, here's a comparison between a few top player's performance points total for the old maps vs. the deflated ones:

 Statistically, the amount of total pp will reduce by around **30-40%.** That's **A LOT** if it were to be used, making top 7k players balanced or even higher than 4k vibro players in most cases.
+Normal 4k players are barely affected at all by this, with only a difference total pp of around 10-100.

 [arpia97](https://ripple.moe/u/3313) **- (#3 Vibro Player)**
 ```